aychaall/aychaall/README.md

-## Hi! 👋 my name is Aicha

-I am a Computer Science student, with a strong passion ✨for problem-solving and coding.
-I thrive in tackling complex challenges and continuously enhancing my technical skills across various programming languages and technologies.
-My goal ✨is to apply my knowledge to real-world projects, contributing to innovative solutions while growing as a developer.

 <h1 align="center">Hi 👋, I'm aicha</h1>
 <h3 align="center">I am a Computer Science student, with a strong passion ✨for problem-solving and coding.
 I thrive in tackling complex challenges and continuously enhancing my technical skills across various programming languages and technologies.
 My goal ✨is to apply my knowledge to real-world projects, contributing to innovative solutions while growing as a developer.
 </h3>